RavensbourneWebMedia/Web-development-workshop/sessions/03/README.md

 	// start a new ScrollMagic controller
 	var controller = new ScrollMagic.Controller()

-	/* Let's pin the drone */
+	/* Let's set the scene */
 	// 1.
-We define how we want to pin it..
-	// ...in the variable sceneOptions
-	var sceneOptions = {}
+We define how in the variable sceneOptions var sceneOptions = {}

 	// '#triggerDrone1' will select the element with id="triggerDrone1"